 However, this requires that all parties follow a practiced and proven approach.
 When evaluating your vendor’s implementation approach, it’s important to ensure it’s realistic in terms of cost and timeline.

 Post go-live support is another important consideration.
-While it may seem too early to think about post go-live support before you’ve selected an ERP system, it’s better to know about your vendor’s support plan sooner rather than later.
+While it may seem too early to think about post go-live support before you’ve selected software, it’s better to know about your vendor’s support plan sooner rather than later.

 3. Focus on Your Differentiating Business Requirements

 Tier 1 ERP vendors have a variety of industry-standard business processes built into many of their solutions.
-However, every business is unique, so might find that one of your differentiating business requirements can’t be met out of the box.
+However, every business is unique, so you might find that one of your differentiating business requirements can’t be met out of the box.